FabioNotaro2001/Siegefend/README.md

 ---

 ## 🎮 Gameplay Overview
-- Enemies spawn in timed waves and follow a fixed route.
+- Enemies spawn in timed waves and follow a fixed route
-- Players place turrets of different types (e.g., basic, slow, splash) alongside the route.
+- Players place turrets of different types (e.g., basic, slow, splash) alongside the route
-- Turrets automatically target enemies within range.
+- Turrets automatically target enemies within range
-- Enemy types scale in health, speed, and point value across waves.
+- Enemy types scale in health, speed and point value across waves
 - The player loses if too many enemies reach the end; survives to clear all waves to win.

 ---